redwoodjs/redwood/docs/docs/forms.md

 ```

 Since there's no validation, anything goes!

 On the client at least.
 GraphQL is built on types, so it's not going to let just anything through.
-Instead it'll throw an error and bubble it back up to the top (via the `error` object returned by the `useMutation` hook) where `<FormError>` can render something like:
+Instead it'll throw an error and bubble it back up to the top (via the `error` object returned by the `useMutation` hook) where `FormError` renders something like:

 ```html
 <div>